monomadic/ni-file/README.md

 UPDATE: The container format is fairly well understood now, and compressed internal presets are spat out on all files of this type.
 From here, deciphering individual presets is much more straightforward.

+Anyone who wants to do this with me, please get in touch.
+I'm on telegram at @deathdisco

 ## Why

 I don't really know.
 I don't like the way Native Instruments treats the music industry, locking down file formats and being shady.
 As a young musician I wanted to be expressive and found music a closed box, with almost all seemingly promising leads actually just trashy salesmen.